geoff-halliley-dawg/card-pointe-geoff/docs/documentation/CardPointeIntegratedTerminalDeveloperGuideForCloverTerminals.md

 The receipt object, included in the authorization response, provides merchant account information.
 The merchant account information is populated using the merchant properties configured for the MID.

-You can specify the following fields in a `userFields` object to include an order note or item details, or to override the merchant properties:
+You can specify the following fields in a `userFields` object to to override the merchant properties:

 | Field | Description |
 | --- | --- |